wavefrontHQ/docs/pages/doc/csp_sign_up_or_log_in.md

     </table>

 You are redirected to your Operations for Applications service instance and you're logged in with your VMware Cloud services account.

-## Log In by Using a Direct URL

-You can log in to your  Operations for Applications instance directly by using its URL.
-If you have access to multiple Operations for Applications service instances, you are logged in to your last visited tenant but you can switch to another tenant.

-1. In a Web browser, go to `https://<your_instance>.wavefront.com`.

-    You are redirected to the VMware Cloud Services Console to sign in.
-2. Authenticate yourself.
-    -  If your corporate domain is not federated with your VMware Cloud services organization, sign in with the email address and password associated with your VMware account.
-    - If your corporate domain is federated with your VMware Cloud services organization, sign in with your corporate credentials.

-    After the successful authentication, you are redirected back to your service instance and you're logged in with your VMware Cloud services account.

 <table>
 <tr>